Sailing around Sicily you will discover unexpected treasures.

 Maupassant, and Goethe, Sophia Loren, Cary Grant, and Elizabeth Taylor, Tennessee Williams, Truman Capote, Kaiser Wilhelm II and Christian Dior.
 All laughed beneath the wisteria dangling above the Bay of Naxos.
 Positioned high on a mountain with stunning views of Mt.
 Etna and the sea, Taormina takes your breath away.

 Taormina has always been a popular resort.
 There are ancient sites, historic neighborhoods, vibrant piazzas and sophisticated shops.
 The main pedestrian street, the Corso Umberto, is lined with fine art galleries, designer boutiques, gourmet restaurants and several nightclubs.

 In the 14th-century Palazzo Corvaja is the ethnographic collection of the (free) Museo Siciliano di Arte e Tradizioni Popolari.
 The exhibits are worth seeing.
 Their lessons are both humorous and insightful.
-Check the Calendar of Events at Taormina Greek Theater.
-An open-air performance magically bridges past and present.
+Check out the Taormina Calendar of Events.
+At the Greek Theater, an open-air performance magically bridges past and present.
 The theater, carved out of the hillside, has magnificent views of southern Calabria, the Sicilian coastline and snow-capped Mt.
 Etna.

 Sailing to Syracuse

 Syracuse is both elegantly traditional and excitingly edgy.

 This aesthetically delicious city is perhaps the most popular yachting destination on the island.
 It is also the favorite of wealthy ex-pat artists, architects, fashion designers and authors.
 Some are summer- and others full-time residents.
 The level of sophistication is appropriately high for an avante-garde crowd.
 And residents are fittingly posh, in a city that was once a capital of the ancient Mediterranean world.